virtualdataset/metagen-docs/docsrc/content/modeling_datasets/set_relationships.md

 [baz] -> [X]
 [baz] -> [Y]
 [baz] -> [Z]
-}}
+{{</ nomnoml >}}

 In any case, the associations are themselves part of the data set.
 They must be modeled as such.
-The way that we do this in virtual dataset is to group our functions in the same way that data should be grouped.
+The way that we do this in virtual dataset is to group our functions and thus their value relationships in the same way that data should be grouped.

 Isolating the values that we use for for uniqueness is a key step.
 Assume for now, that you are using a simple long value to identify each